 The original Fiat 500 (Cinquecento) made its first appearance on July 4th, 1957 in Turin, Italy with nearly four million produced between 1957 and 1975.
 The original displayed beautiful Italian styling blended with a timeless functionality, efficient design attributes and innovative technology.
 With more than a half century since its debut, the Fiat 500 returned in 2012 with the same desirable qualities and appeal for a new generation of drivers.

-Much in the same fashion as the first Cinquecento, the 2012 Fiat 500 displayed the brand?s ingenuity in building world-class small cars via simple design, old world craftsmanship and lasting value ? the company?s small car formula worked before, and still works today.
+Much in the same fashion as the first Cinquecento, the 2012 Fiat 500 in its return, displayed the brand?s ingenuity in building world-class small cars via simple design, old world craftsmanship and lasting value ? the company?s small car formula worked before, and still works today.
 The Fiat 500 fulfills a minimalist attitude, while providing state-of-the-art, eco-friendly technology, packaged in an appealing and stylish vehicle.

 The gasoline-fueled Fiat 500 delivers safety, fuel economy, quality and advanced technological features, blended with iconic Italian style.
 The modern iteration 500 closely resembles the original, displaying strong, unmistakable, early Fiat DNA.
 Original 500s were rear-engined vehicles, designed to carry four occupants.
 Today?s examples continue as city-friendly, four passenger rides in an ?A? segment format, featuring a forward-mounted engine, in a larger, more comfortable package.